ryallurkar/MultiBrowser/README.md

 •	Allure
 •	Chrome and FF latest

+Clone the repo

+1. To run from command line "mvn test"

 2. Go to File > Import > Maven > Existing Maven Projects > Select unzipped folder (MultiBrowser)

 3. Right click on testing.xml > Run as > TestNg Suite

 4. Downloading ChromeDriver and GeckoDriver
-Web driver manager is used to download browser specifi driver automatically.
+Web driver manager is used to download browser specific driver automatically.

-Sometimes geckodriver Is not installed due to consecutive requests made by WebDriverManager, GitHub servers return an HTTP 403 error response as follows
+Please add the personal access token from github to download geckodriver.